techidaily/site-games-able/source/_posts/analyzing-input-techniques-polling-rates-role.md

 * **Keyboard Software** : Many keyboards come with companion desktop software.
 Depending on the software, you may find a specific section dedicated to adjusting and checking your keyboard polling rate, like Razer Synapse, Logitech G Hub, Corsair iQue, and so on.
 * **On-Board Switch** : Some keyboards have a physical switch that lets you change the keyboard polling rate.
 Check if your keyboard has this switch, typically found at the device's rear.
 * **Third-Party Software** : Numerous third-party apps are designed to track and test keyboard polling rates.
-For example, free and open-source[Keyboard Inspector](https://github.com/mat1jaczyyy/Keyboard-Inspector) can detect your keyboard polling rate in seconds using its test mode, and it's incredibly simple to use.
+For example, free and open-source [Keyboard Inspector](https://github.com/mat1jaczyyy/Keyboard-Inspector) can detect your keyboard polling rate in seconds using its test mode, and it's incredibly simple to use.
 ![keyboard inspector analyzing keyboard polling rate](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/10/keyboard-inspector-analyzing-keyboard-polling-rate.jpg)
  Note that the above tool is for Windows and Linux.
-This[handy Reddit post](https://www.reddit.com/r/linux%5Fgaming/comments/15ii0um/how%5Fdo%5Fi%5Ffind%5Fmy%5Flaptop%5Fkeyboard%5Fpolling%5Frate/) explains how to check the keyboard polling rate on Linux using the command line.
+This [handy Reddit post](https://www.reddit.com/r/linux%5Fgaming/comments/15ii0um/how%5Fdo%5Fi%5Ffind%5Fmy%5Flaptop%5Fkeyboard%5Fpolling%5Frate/) explains how to check the keyboard polling rate on Linux using the command line.
 * **Manual Calculation** : If you don't have any of the above tools to hand and can't get hold of them or use them, a manual keyboard polling rate check might suffice.
 However, it's not particularly accurate.
 To measure the keyboard polling rate manually, open a text editor, then set a ten-second timer.
 Hit go on the timer and press a key as many times as possible.
 Divide the number of keypresses by the time, and you'll get a very, very rough estimate of your polling rate.

  The manual option exists, but you're much better off using one of the other methods to track your keyboard polling rate.